 This article is all about overcoming anger.
 If anger is not a problem for you, skip to the white section at the bottom of the page.

-Have a list of alternate activities and refer to that list when emotions upset you.
+To stop gambling have a list of alternate activities and refer to that list when emotions upset you.

 Joyce Meyer in her article Dealing with Anger…God’s Way, said: